12 Stocking Stuffers for the DIYer under $25

 Step 2: Assemble Sides, Top and Bottom

-Now attach the bottom to the side.
-Make sure the pocket holes are on the outside of the cabinet.
+Start by attaching the top to one side.
+Pocket holes face the outside of the cabinet.

 Step 4: Drill Shelf Pin Holes